JHUCCB/ChineseHanSouthGenome/README.md

-# The Chinese Han Genome Assembly Survey
+# The Chinese Han South Genome